thetrueoneshots/CubeMegaMod/README.md

 - Nerfing ranged mobs.
 	- Nerfing mobs equiped with boomerangs.
 (Damage halved.)
 	- Nerfing mage mobs.
 (Damage halved.)
+- Creating a new character makes you start with 40g for a bit smoother start.

 ### Shop Updates [ID: 5]
 - Gem trader shop: